-The school programs, both heritage and farm for Primary and Secondary schools continue to attract a lot of interest, regardless of the impacts that COVID-19 had on the ability for students to participate.
-A total of 58 schools and 2,847 children visited in the 2020/2021 Financial Year.
-While the numbers doubled from the previous year, these are still well-below what the site can usually expect.
+The school programs, both heritage and farm for Primary and Secondary schools continue to attract a lot of interest, regardless of the impacts that Covid had on the ability for them to participate.
+A total of 54 schools and 2,607 children visited.
+Considering the impacts that plagued the school's ability to attend, this is still a reasonable amount of children to visit.

-Schools were encouraged to access the online resources and virtual farm during the lockdown period which received a lot of positive feedback, especially from those family's home schooling.
+Schools were encouraged to access the online resources and virtual farm during the lockdown period which received a lot of positive feedback, especially from those families home schooling.
+Regular Facebook posts with school content were posted to keep our schools engaged remotely.
+Once the lockdown lifted, there was a dramatic increase of schools going from roughly 2 schools a month to over 20 a month (fully booked weeks).